BDC Hamburger Icon

 Open row

 Everyone is an actor to a certain extent, and this is especially true in the world of sales.
 Sales representatives are under incredible pressure to deliver presentations in front of customers and clients while exhibiting competence, confidence and empathy.
 These presentations are, in a way, performances.
-So what better way to prepare for these performances than role-playing?
+So, what better way to prepare for these performances than role-playing?

 How to use role-playing with your sales team

-Since a company’s ability to secure a customer or client often depends on a salesperson’s skills, it is vital to build a highly skilled sales team and positive sales culture.
+Since a company’s ability to secure a customer or client often depends on a salesperson’s skills, it is vital to build a highly skilled sales team and a positive sales culture.
 To achieve this, you’ll want to teach and reinforce the critical sales skills that will help your company meet its performance goals.

 Role-playing is a particularly helpful training technique that engages your sales team in real-world selling scenarios and enhances their knowledge, attitude and skills.
 Business owners should implement this training method to instill confidence in their reps before they go out into the field.
-Below are strategies for effective role-playing with your sales staff.

 1. Start with customer research.